chinigo/housing/README.md

   - Figure out minimum "emergency" load to support off-grid.
     - This is necessarily < 1 of the baseline and would be determined by the minimum acceptable ΔT in an emergency (assuming HVAC is the thing that consumes the most energy.)
-  - Up to that minimum emergency load, I'm content to *lose money* producing energy relative to buying it.
-(Lose *some* money, that is, within reason.)
+  - Up to that minimum emergency load, I'm content to *lose money* (within reason) producing energy relative to buying it.
   - Between emergency and baseline, I'd like to produce as much energy as possible while remaining *cost-neutral*.
   - Willing to *overproduce* above the baseline if producing energy is *revenue-positive*.
     - [OPEN QUESTION] Assuming the electric company up here buys back surplus energy from grid-tied systems?